Barriers to Treatment

 Includes stories about successful implementation at real treatment agencies, lessons learned, tracking measures, action steps, and more.

-Coming Soon!
-This Recovery Month webcast, launching on May 3, 2017, will address the behavioral health needs relevant for rural and frontier communities, share innovative approaches to addressing them in remote areas, and review the challenges faced when attempting to reduce the treatment gap for rural and frontier residents.
+This Recovery Month webcast, which launched on June 7, 2017, will address the behavioral health needs relevant for rural and frontier communities, share innovative approaches to addressing them in remote areas, and review the challenges faced when attempting to reduce the treatment gap for rural and frontier residents.
 It will also address the special considerations of Native American/American Indian communities living in rural areas.

 TAP 33: Systems-Level Implementation of Screening, Brief Intervention, and Referral to Treatment (SBIRT)